How to apply for a passport or an identity card abroad

 - You must apply for an identity card in person at the Finnish mission, just as when applying for a passport.
 Identity cards do not contain fingerprints.

-You can apply for a standard passport via the online service of the Finnish Police from abroad, provided that all the following preconditions are met:
+You can apply for a passport or an identity card via the online service of the Finnish Police from abroad under certain conditions:

-- You can use a strong electronic identification, which in practice means that you have Finnish online bank identifiers.
+- You can use a strong electronic identification, which in practice means that you have Finnish online banking identifiers or a Finnish ID card.

 - Your old passport is a biometric passport with fingerprints, issued six years ago at the most.

-- You are able to follow the police instructions and know how to save your passport photo via the licence services photograph server of the police.
-Only photographer's studios in Finland are allowed to save passport photos on the police licence services photograph server.
+- You are able to follow the instructions provided by the police and know how to save your passport photo via the licence services photograph server of the police.
+Only photographer’s studios operating in Finland are allowed to save passport photos on the police licence services photograph server.

-- You can collect your passport from an R-kiosk or a police department yourself or authorise someone to collect it on your behalf.
-Passports applied online are not posted abroad.
+- You can collect your passport or ID card from a Matkahuolto collection point yourself or authorise someone to collect it on your behalf.

 - You can complement a passport application that has been initiated online only at police licence service points in Finland, not at a mission of Finland abroad.